 The Argyle Patent

 To this beautiful but somewhat forbidding wilderness came, in 1764, Archibald Campbell of Raritan, N.J., and Christopher Yates of Schenectady to survey the Argyle Patent.
-So far as history records, they were the first white men to look upon Cossayuna Lake.
+So far as history records, they were the first europeans to look upon Cossayuna Lake.
 The Argyle patent included the present town of Argyle, the present village of Fort Edward, and that part of the town of Greenwich lying east of a north and south line passing through a point a short distance east of the Center Falls school house.
 This Patent was granted by the Province of New York to a large group of Scotch highlanders who came to America about 1740 from the Hebrides island of Islay.
 The thrilling story of their trials and tribulations in acquiring and settling their promised land and their tragic experience during the Revolution has been often told.
 It is a part of the history of Cossayuna but space forbids its telling.
 The interested reader is referred to “A History of The Argyle Patent” published by the Washington County Historical Society.

 The First Settlers